-Jaipur foot event in Capitol Hill next week
+Jaipur Foot event in Capitol Hill next week

 Lakhs of physically challenged people in India and across the world have benefited from the innovative, inexpensive prosthetic limbs.
-The Embassy of India and Jaipur Foot USA will hold the 'India for Humanity - Jaipur Foot' event at the Capitol Hill here on November 20, 2019, celebrating the 150th birth anniversary of Mahatma Gandhi, the Indian diplomatic mission said.
+The Embassy of India in Washington and Jaipur Foot USA will hold the 'India for Humanity - Jaipur Foot' event at the Capitol Hill here on November 20, 2019, celebrating the 150th birth anniversary of Mahatma Gandhi, the mission said.

-In his address to India-Pacific Islands Developing States Leaders' Meeting at the UN headquarters in New York in September, Prime Minister Modi had offered to organise a Jaipur Foot Artificial Limb Fitment Camp in a Pacific regional hub under 'India for Humanity' programme.
-Under the Ministry of External Affairs' humanity programme, the BMVSS has held camps in nine countries in the last two years providing as many as 5,152 prosthetic limbs to physically challenged persons.
+In his address to India-Pacific Islands Developing States Leaders' Meeting at the UN headquarters in New York in September, Prime Minister Narendra Modi had offered to organize a Jaipur Foot Artificial Limb Fitment Camp in a Pacific regional hub under 'India for Humanity' program.
+Under the Ministry of External Affairs' humanity program, the BMVSS has held camps in nine countries in the last two years providing as many as 5,152 prosthetic limbs to physically challenged persons.

 These countries include Vietnam (1,075 limbs in two camps), Iraq (603), Malawi (551), Nepal (520), Senegal (556), Tanzania (551), Egypt (550), Namibia (400) and Bangladesh (346 limbs).
 "These camps have generated enormous goodwill for India as a compassionate country of Mahatma Gandhi," Bhandari said.